ioilmio/smashing-magazine-project/README.md

 ## Built With

-- Major languages,
+- HTML and CSS,
-- frameworks,
+- Grid and Flex,
-- technologies used
+- UI and UX

 ## Live Demo